tutingjun/petertu.gatsbyjs.io/blog/my-first-post/index.md

 ## Welcome to my Blog

 This is my first blog post!
 Isn't it _great_?
+The blogs looks better than I expected.
+Maybe I need to implement the tags and categories to better make my blog posts.
+I am kind of unsure what to put in the category and tags since it has literally nothing

 ## Subsection 1